blackviper30091980-stack/PetStore-API-Testing/negative-test-cases/README.md

 Test Data: order ID

 Steps:  1.
-Send a delete request to /store/order/{orderid} to delete the store orde with invalid value
+Send a DELETE request to /store/order/{orderid} to delete the store order with invalid value

 2. Observe the response